-RESPIRATORY PROTECTION: Use a NIOSH/MHSA-approved organic vapor respirator where needed.
-In confined spaces or in oxygen-deficient atmospheres, use a full-face, self-contained breathing apparatus operated in the positive-pressure, demand mode.
+RESPIRATORY PROTECTION: Use any NIOSH/MSHA-approved, supplied-air respirator for concentrations up to 10 times the permissible exposure limit.
+For concentrations up to 50 times the exposure limit, use a NIOSH/MSHA-approved respirator with a full facepiece or a self-contained breathing apparatus.
+For higher concentrations, use only a self-contained breathing apparatus operated in the pressure demand mode.
 Respiratory protection must conform to OSHA rules as specified in 29 CFR 1910.134.
+Select in accordance with 29 CFR 1910.134 and ANSI Z88.2.

-SKIN PROTECTION: Wear work gloves when handling cylinders; rubber or neoprene gloves where contact with product is possible.
+SKIN PROTECTION: Wear work gloves when handling cylinders; neoprene gloves where contact with product may occur.

-EYE PROTECTION: Wear safety glasses when handling cylinders; safety goggles and a full face shield where contact with product is possible.
+EYE PROTECTION: Wear safety glasses when handling cylinders, safety goggles or a full face shield when changing them out.
 Select eye protection in accordance with OSHA 29 CFR 1910.133.

-OTHER PROTECTIVE EQUIPMENT: Metatarsal shoes for cylinder handling; protective clothing where needed.
+OTHER PROTECTIVE EQUIPMENT: Metatarsal shoes for container handling.
 Select in accordance with OSHA 29 CFR 1910.132 and 1910.133.
 Regardless of protective equipment, never touch live electrical parts.